-Older people Housing and social services work closely to commission housing services for older people.
+Housing and Social Services work closely to commission housing services for older people.
 Work to develop housing options for older people is being taken forward by the best value review of older people's care services and the Supporting People strategy.
 Consultation has highlighted the need for improved information around housing options for older people and the importance of providing the right support to help people remain in their own home.
-As a result, a new information leaflet, explaining what sheltered housing is available and who it is suitable for, has been developed.
+As a result, a new information leaflet has been developed, explaining what sheltered housing is available and who it is suitable for,.
 Home Repairs Assistance grants are made available for small-scale works, such as home security measures and adaptations, for people aged over 60 on low incomes in the private sector.